 If weather conditions are not a factor, the driver should examine the sensor.
 It may require cleaning or removal of an obstruction.
-The sensor is located in the center of the vehicle behind the lower grille.
+The sensor is located in the camera in the center of the windshield, on the forward side of the rearview mirror.
 To keep the ACC System operating properly, it is important to note the following maintenance items:

 - Always keep the sensor clean.
-Carefully wipe the sensor lens with a soft cloth.
-Be cautious not to damage the sensor lens. - Do not remove any screws from the sensor.
-Doing so could cause an ACC system malfunction or failure and require a sensor realignment. - If the sensor or front end of the vehicle is damaged due to a collision, see an authorized dealer for service. - Do not attach or install any accessories near the sensor, including transparent material or aftermarket grilles.
+Carefully clear the windshield. - Do not remove any screws from the sensor.
+Doing so could cause an ACC system malfunction or failure and require a sensor realignment. - Do not attach or install any accessories near the sensor, including transparent material.
 Doing so could cause an ACC system failure or malfunction.